-Below is the original post as it appeared on the Paleo Parents website:
+Below is the original post as it appeared as a guest post for another paleo-related website:

 My name is Lea and I am a wife to my husband, Gavin, and the mother of two boys, Benjamin and Nathaniel.
 When I was growing up, my father emphasized the importance of being “well-rounded”.
 Maybe that is one reason I take a particular interest in health for the whole person.
 My blog Paleo Spirit is dedicated to exploring fitness for mind, body, soul and spirit.
 Even though most of the posts at Paleo Spirit are about food, I enjoy delving into physical fitness, spiritual matters and even the political realm from time to time.
 I am not Paleo Spirit but I believe I HAVE a Paleo Spirit and so does anyone else who embraces the ideal of pursuing health and fulfillment through simple, time-tested strategies.
 It’s really about the beauty of a “Back to Basics” approach to life.
 My experiences and challenges have led me to where I am now and I enjoy writing about physical, mental, emotional and spiritual well-being.

 How I Found The Paleo Diet

 In spite of generally good health, for almost as long as I can remember I have been prone to illness.
 It was nothing terribly serious but I had a tendency to fall prey to respiratory infections at least twice a year and usually more.
 My mother wondered why I seemed to require more rest than everyone else in the family.
 When trying to donate blood over the years I was repeatedly turned away because of a low-level anemia.
 It was never bad enough that doctors took it very seriously but I often wondered how this could be true in spite of a rather healthful diet full of iron-rich foods.